Can Large Language Models Identify Authorship?: Experiment Setup

+The advent of LLMs has complicated the problem of authorship attribution since it is increasingly challenging to distinguish between LLM-generated and human-written texts~\cite{huang2024aa_llm}.
+The hardness of differentiating the content produced by humans and machines potentially undermines the integrity of authorship, threatens the credibility of digital content and endangers safety of online space~\citep{solaiman2023evaluating,vidgen2024introducing}.
+More effort is desired to protect human authorship from the threat of LLM-generated content.

-\subsection{Experiment Setup}
+\section{Experiment Setup}

-We use {GPT-3.5 Turbo (1106-preview)} and {GPT-4 Turbo (1106-preview)} through the Microsoft Azure OpenAI API, setting the temperature to 0 for all our experiments.
-We conduct both authorship verification and attribution experiments three times and calculate the average score.
-For running the quantized versions of Llama 2 (Llama-2-70B-chat-GPTQ) \cite{touvron2023llama,frantar2023gptq} and Mistral (Mistral-7B-Instruct-v0.2) \cite{jiang2023mistral}, we utilize an NVIDIA RTX A6000 with 48 GB of GPU memory.
-Both models are operated with the temperature set to 0 and top\_p set to 1, as suggested in the works of Touvron et al. (2023) for Llama 2 and Jiang et al. (2023) for Mistral.
+The baselines used in this paper include: TF-IDF, pre-trained language models like BERT (\texttt{bert-base-uncased}) \cite{devlin2018bert}, RoBERTa (\texttt{roberta-base}) \cite{liu2019roberta}, DeBERTa (\texttt{deberta-base}) \cite{he2020deberta}, and ELECTRA (\texttt{electra-base-discriminator}) \cite{clark2020electra}, alongside LLMs represented by GPT-3.5 Turbo (\texttt{1106-preview}) and GPT-4 Turbo (\texttt{1106-preview}).
+We use {GPT-3.5 Turbo (\texttt{1106-preview})} and {GPT-4 Turbo (\texttt{1106-preview})} through the Microsoft Azure OpenAI API, setting the temperature to 0 for all our experiments.
+We conducted both authorship verification and attribution experiments three times and calculated the average score.
+We use py3langid \footnote{https://github.com/adbar/py3langid} to filter out non-English texts.
+For running the quantized versions of Llama 2 (Llama-2-70B-chat-GPTQ) \cite{frantar2023gptq} and Mistral (Mistral-7B-Instruct-v0.2) \cite{jiang2023mistral}, we utilize an NVIDIA RTX A6000 with 48 GB of GPU memory.
+Both models are configured with the temperature set to 0 and top\_p set to 1.